It’s Beach Time Somewhere

 Anyone who has ever seen the 1975 film “Jaws” may think that the New England town called Amity Island is the most dangerous place in America.
 Actually, this isn’t a real place but when it comes to the following destinations, odds are that you are better off staying out of the water.

 1. New Smyrna Beach, Florida has had over 230 shark attacks, making it the worst place in the world for shark attacks.
 It had over a dozen incidents in 2008 alone.
 Just don’t swim too deep and you’ll be alright… or you never know, a baby shark could be working in the waters and swim right up to shore and leave you with a missing toe!
 Actually, you’ll be delighted to know that there has never actually been a fatality here, so that ought to make you feel a little better about swimming in the New Smyrna waters.
+Their gloomy brown look of their tired website should be the first sign that this place isn’t all fun in the big yellow sun!

 2. Avalon Beach in Los Angeles, California has been ranked as one of the filthiest beaches in America by the NRDC, meaning that it is home to bacteria from nearby treatment plants and old sewage lines.
 Wouldn’t you just love to swim in someone else’s filth!
 Then why not come check out the Avalon Beach in Los Angeles, California!